PolyProg/vdi-image-setup/ReadMe.md

    - Encrypt home directory: No
    - Confirm time zone: Yes (assuming it's correct)
    - Partitioning method: Guided - use entire disk
-   - Select disk to partition: SCSI33 (0,0,0) (sda) - 34.4 GB VMware Virtual disk  (should be only choice)
+   - Partition the only disk choice
    - Write the changes to disks: yes
    - No automatic updates
    - Install GRUB to master boot record: Yes